Imagine earning thousands of dollars in rewards from your business spending.

 What Else Do You Get With the Card?

-- Free Employee Cards: Some business credit cards charge a fee to add employees.
-The Chase Ink Plus® Business Card gives you employee cards at no added cost so your business can earn rewards faster.
+Some business credit cards charge a fee to add employees.
+Employee cards come at no added cost so your business can earn rewards faster.

 How Do the Fees and APR Break Down?